High school students can earn college credit while still enrolled in high school through Southern Oregon University.

 Early college credit programs aim to encourage a college-going confidence and boost the likelihood of future success in a post-secondary atmosphere.

 Whether a student is planning to attend Southern Oregon University or another institution, this accelerated learning option for earning early college credit provides many benefits:

 - Helps students prepare for the academic rigors of college and build college-going confidence

-- Allows students to earn college credits that will apply toward their degree
+- Allows students to earn college credits now that can reduce the time required to complete a degree

 SOU Pre-College Youth Programs offers two ways for students to access college credit:

 ASC offers students the opportunity to begin a university education while still in high school, without traveling to a university campus.
 Students take classes offered at their high school that have been approved by SOU, and enroll in SOU at a reduced tuition rate.
 Students complete ASC classes on site at their high school, and will earn an average of 3-4 college credits per class.